HinanawiTS/ECE-143-Project/README.md

 # Expected Goals Analysis
-An analysis of soccer goals, focusing on discovering what factors affect the probability of getting a goal, and build an Expected Goals (xG) model based on features we selected during the data analysis process.
+An analysis of soccer goals, focusing on discovering what factors affect the probability of getting a goal, and constructing an Expected Goals (xG) model based on features we selected during the data analysis process.

 ## Dataset